 - Caz has 2 full-time health officers on staff each week and a well-equipped health facility, complete with dispensary and isolation rooms.
 This is where all medications and paperwork are securely stored.

 - In addition to our camp’s medical staff, arrangements have been made with nearby physicians and local hospitals for consultation and emergency service.

 Any time a camper is referred for medical treatment outside of camp, or is restricted from normal program participation for more than 24-hours, we will contact parents.

 Please contact us at firstname.lastname@example.org if you have any additional questions.

-What is the plan in case of fire?
+What is the plan in case of fire or other emergency?

 Cazadero has multiple strategies in place to protect all campers in the event of an emergency.

 Lately, as we have all become aware, fire has become a more regular part of the California experience.
 Cazadero has a multi-layered fire safety strategy in place.